hyperledger/fabric-samples/commercial-paper/README.md

 </details>

-**<details><summary>Perform Queries: Ownership, Asset History etc</summary>**
+**<details><summary>Perform Queries: Ownership, Asset History etc (Node.JS sample only) </summary>**

  Having completed the full commercial paper lifecycle for one paper (paper number: 00001) some queries below won't show a lot of data - as an optional exercise, you can change the scripts above (paper number: 00002) to create another paper lifecycle and run the `queryapp` application below (change query 1 to the new CP number FYI), with more data available.
+As indicated, the query transactions mentioned are presently only available in the Node.JS sample.

- Execute the following query script, which will run the following 5 queries, in order:
+ Execute the Node.JS application client script, which will run the following 5 queries, in order:

   - History of Commercial Paper (Note: the paper state is shown more descriptively eg.  'ISSUED', 'TRADING' and based on currentState values on ledger)
   - Ownership of Commercial Papers